techsoniya/bookmark-manager/README.md

-Clone the repository
+1.Clone the repository
-Get the connection string from mongodb atlas along with password and update the MONGODBURL with
+2.Get the connection string from mongodb atlas along with password and update the MONGODBURL with
     "your" connection string.
-Install all requirements
+3.Install all requirements
     npm install
-run backend
+4.run backend
      node server.run
- visit
+5.visit
     http://localhost:3000